 Have you ever wondered what does it mean to be a disciple of Jesus or how to follow Jesus as a disciple?
 Keep reading to find out what a disciple is and what a disciple does and doesn’t do, and the characteristics of a disciple of Jesus.

 One night at church, we gathered in small groups to pray.
-A woman in our group prayed the most beautiful prayer I’d heard in a while:
+A woman in our group prayed the most striking, and oddly beautiful, prayer I’d heard in a while:

 “Thank you for putting up with our ridiculousness.”